Opportunities - Selection Processes

 Further details about the organization and its activities can be found on the Canadian Nuclear Safety Commission's website.

-Candidates must apply online by January 29, 2017 via the Governor in Council Appointments website.
+Candidates must apply online by 11:59 p.m.
+Eastern Time on January 30, 2017, via the Governor in Council Appointments website.
 Your cover letter should be addressed to the Assistant Secretary to the Cabinet (Senior Personnel), Privy Council Office, and should be sent only through the on-line application.

 Per diem: $715 - $840

 The Government of Canada will consider bilingual proficiency and diversity in assessing candidates for these positions.
 You are therefore encouraged to include in your online profile your ability to speak and understand your second official language.
 Preference may be given to candidates who are members of one or more of the following groups: women, Indigenous Canadians, persons with disabilities, and members of visible minorities.

 To be considered for one of these positions, please provide examples from your career that clearly demonstrate how you meet the following requirements in your application:

 Education and Experience

 - A degree from a recognized university in a relevant field of study, or an acceptable combination of education, job-related training and/or experience;